Squash Drinks Market Size and Share

 Recent Industry Developments

-- April 2025: Capri-Sun expanded its beverage portfolio with the launch of a new Squash product range, which includes an enhanced formulation of its traditional Orange Squash alongside two innovative flavor additions to the lineup: Monster Alarm and Jungle Drink.
+- April 2025: Capri-Sun expanded its beverage portfolio with the launch of a new Squash product range, including an enhanced formulation of its traditional Orange Squash and two innovative flavors: Monster Alarm and Jungle Drink.

 - March 2025: Nichols introduced Vimto Wonderfuel, a functional squash variant of its Vimto brand, targeting the breakfast segment.
-The product contains high levels of vitamins B, C, and D, along with iron and zinc supplements.
+The product contains high levels of vitamins B, C, and D, as well as iron and zinc supplements.

 Global Squash Drinks Market Report Scope